Reconstructing the star formation rate for compact binary populations with the Einstein telescope: Star formation rates

 For Mock 3, which is a mixed population of Pop I+II+III, we show the reconstructed SFR in Figure \ref{fig:sfr_mixed}.
-As seen in Figure \ref{fig:new_rate_3} earlier, the $R_{\rm mer, recon} < R_{\rm mer}(z_{\rm s, mock})$ for $z\sim 2$ and $z>8$ due to underestimate of the detection efficiency.
-As a result of this RE < 1 up to $z \lesssim 14$ except in the range $4 \lesssim z \lesssim 8$.
-The reconstructed SFR for this mixed population, clearly shows the presence of the peaks of the two different populations, with one formation peaking at $z \sim 2$ and another peaking at $z \sim 10$.
-This estimate can be further improved with a larger observational data set since it will provide a better representation of underlying populations.
+As seen in Figure \ref{fig:new_rate_3}, the $R_{\rm mer, recon} < R_{\rm mer}(z_{\rm s, mock})$ for $z\sim 2$ and $z>8$ because of the underestimation of the detection efficiency.
+As a result of this, RE < 1 up to $z \lesssim 14,$ except in the range $4 \lesssim z \lesssim 8$.
+The reconstructed SFR for this mixed population clearly shows the presence of the peaks of the two different populations, with one formation peaking at $z \sim 2$ and another peaking at $z \sim 10$.
+This estimate can be further improved with a larger observational data set, because this would provide a better representation of the underlying populations.

-Since in this analysis, we only use the inspiral part, as done previously in SB1, SB2, and S22, for estimating the parameters of the compact binaries, the SNR generated in the ET detectors is underestimated.
-Hence the estimates on the parameter are conservative, and so the errors estimated on the reconstructed SFR are the upper bounds.
+As we only use the inspiral part in this analysis to estimate the parameters of the compact binaries, as done previously in SB1, SB2, and S22, the S/N generated in the ET detectors is underestimated.
+The estimates on the parameters are therefore conservative, and so the errors estimated on the reconstructed SFR are the upper bounds.